The Inner Critic

 Self-compassion researcher, Kristin Neff, says that self-compassion is far more effective at protecting and motivating us than self-criticism.
 Research shows that self-compassionate people are healthier, happier, more creative, and more satisfied with their lives.

 The more we practice self-compassion, the less the Inner Critic feels the need to criticize.
-I believe that it's more effective to heal the Inner Child than to spend a lot of time working with the Inner Critic.
+I also believe that it's more effective to heal the Inner Child than to spend a lot of time talking to the Inner Critic.

 Self-compassion is the key to healing the Inner Child.
-There are plenty of self-compassion practices we can do.
-But the first step is to become aware of when we need to use these tools.
-We can start by noticing when we are being self-critical.
+The first step is to notice self-criticism.
 Then we can switch from the voice of the Inner Critic to the voice of Self-Compassion.
 It's like changing the recording in our head.
 Just change the channel!

 Talk to Yourself